masahide/OmniSSHAgent/README.md

 ## Usege

+1. Download `OmniSSHAgent.zip` from https://github.com/masahide/OmniSSHAgent/releases/latest, unzip it, and place it in a folder of your choice.
-1. If you are using Windows native ssh-agent - stop it.
+2. If you are using Windows native ssh-agent - stop it.
 Open powershell with administrator privileges and execute the following.
 ```bash
 Stop-Service ssh-agent
 Set-Service -StartupType Disabled ssh-agent